PeterMoore24/Mentor-Scheduling-Tool/README.md

 Step 6: Create human-readable and editable output.

 Step 7: Spread mentors out across events (would mentors prefer to have several shifts on one day or one shift on several days?)

+Step ???: Have the mentors fill out a when2meet-style form, and do everything else automatically!